lmhbali16/Interview/README.md

 Why do you want to work for us?

+Talk me through your biggest product flop.
+What happened and what did you do about it?

 Why did you decide to study computer science?

 What was the reason for coming to Australia?